mapeditor/tiled/docs/reference/scripting.rst

 .. _script-registerMapFormat:

 tiled.registerMapFormat(shortName : string, mapFormat : object) : void
-    Registers a new map format that can then be used to export maps to.
+    Registers a new map format that can then be used to open and/or save maps in that format.

     If a map format is already registered with the same ``shortName``, the existing format is replaced.
 The short name can also be used to